aws-samples/s3-small-object-compaction/README.md

 # Testing

 By default there is an EventBridge scheduled rule to invoke the Step Function State Machine every `previous_days` specified at deployment.
 This rule is `DISABLED` by default.
+To enable this, update the `lambdaTriggerRule` in `compaction_stack.py` to `enabled=True` and redeploy the CDK application.

 The standalone Lambda function `S3ObjectCompactionStack-standaloneCompactFunction` can be invoked using the following test event:
 ```